ATV and UTV Trails

 No. 1 – TURKEY SPRINGS / DEVIL MOUNTAIN LOOP TRAIL SYSTEM

 Trail Description: Newly completed in 2015 this is one of the best ATV trail riding experiences in Pagosa.
 It is approximately 40 miles in length.
 The loop is comprised of approximately 15 -20 miles of trail and 15 – 20 miles of forest service roads.
 This trail has it all.
 There are some very steep and narrow sections and lengths of loose rock, and areas that become slick when wet.
 There are also areas that are very wet and swampy and some roads that have deep ruts.
 Driving this trail in spring to early summer can be challenging because of slick areas and a few stream crossings.
 Along the way there are several areas of interest, such as the Turkey Springs Guard Station, Devil Mountain Lookout Tower, and of course the best of all, Piedra River Hot Springs.
 This is a natural hot spring that is on public land (that means free!) that flows out near the edge of the Piedra River about a 1 mile walk each way from the trail head.
 You cannot take a UTV or ATV vehicle down the trail to the spring itself.
 You must park at the trail head and walk down to the river.
 Allow at least 2 hours for this side trip as hiking out (up) takes a lot longer than hiking in.
-You may want to consider purchasing both the extra hour of rental time and the wash and fuel package so you can take advantage of this unique experience (the extra hour of ride time and the wash and fuel package will give you about 2 hours more time ride time).
-In order to complete this loop in one day, you will need to start early (before 9:00 am) if you hope to get back by 4:00 pm.
+You will want to leave extra early (on the trail no later than 8:00am) so you can take advantage of this unique experience.
+Regardless of whether or not you decide to take the hot spring side trip, you will need to start early if you hope to get back by 4:30 pm.
 If you don’t want to be rushed, then we recommend just riding out to the Devil mountain tower, Chris mountain loop and numerous routes in the Turkey Springs trail system.

 Distance to Trail Head: The parking / unloading area is approximately 7 miles (15 minute drive each way) from our location.